taciomcosta/kronos/README.md

-  list           Lists all jobs/notifiers describe       Shows detailed information about a job/notifier history        Shows execution history of a job attach         Attaches local stdin, stdout, stderr to a job logs           Prints logs for a specific job execution enable         Enables a job execution disable        Disables a job execution assign         Assigns a notifier to a job
+  list           Lists all jobs/notifiers describe       Shows detailed information about a job/notifier history        Shows execution history of a job enable         Enables a job execution disable        Disables a job execution assign         Assigns a notifier to a job unassign       Unassign a notifier from a job

 Flags:
   -h, --help   help for kronos